mnvr/music-making-machines/modules/README.md

 at the 5V pp for the yellow sine wave in the scope (which is exactly what the oscillator is producing).

+We don't have to trust our experiments, the VCA manual mentions this:

+> With VCA, a signal passing through **IN** to **OUT** is attenuated based on
+> the **CV** input signal from 0% at 0V, to 100% at 10V.
+CV input is clamped,
+> meaning that negative CV or CV beyond 10V results in 0% and 100% attenuation, respectively.

 While this is utterly reasonable, it is a bit unexpected too.
 Something needs to be done about the possibility of the level input being out of the expected range, and clamping it is to the nominal range is utterly reasonable.
 The